k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 ### How Do I Use a Global in a Java File in Fabric?
-To enable using the globals in Java code, the following import statements are generated automatically by the Fabric infrastructure for every new Java file created in Fabric like a function or Web Service:
+To enable using the Globals in Java code, the following import statements are generated automatically by the Fabric infrastructure for every new Java file created in Fabric like a function or Web Service:

 <pre><code>
 // import of shared Globals